 There are many steps that we, as individuals, can take right now to reduce greenhouse gas emissions from the buildings we live in.
 To see how those steps can add up to meaningful change, it is helpful to place them in a broader context.
-New York’s strategy for decarbonizing buildings will likely rest on three major pillars:
+New York’s strategy for decarbonizing buildings rests on three major pillars:

 The principle here is simple: the easiest way to reduce emissions from buildings is to use less energy.
 We can use less energy by choosing energy-efficient appliances, designing and improving our buildings to stay cool in the summer and conserve heat in the winter, and adopting energy-smart habits, like turning out the lights when we leave a room.
 Technological updates like advanced power strips and smart thermostats can help to make those habits automatic.

-For a few select applications, this might mean switching to renewable fuels like biogas.
-For the most part, however, it means switching to electric.
 A furnace powered by oil or natural gas burns fossil fuels on the spot.
-Electric power, in contrast, can be generated by any number of sources, including low-carbon renewables.
+Electric power, in contrast, can be generated by any number of sources, including zero-carbon renewables.
 That’s why electrification—of transportation, of appliances, of heating and cooling systems—is a key component of New York’s climate strategy.